zion-sati/fui-rs/docs/v2/fui-rs/API_REFERENCE.md

 Normal apps and route pages should use the macros.
 They emit the browser harness `__runApp` / `__disposeApp` exports and keep ABI details out of user code.

+`fui_app!` is the normal entrypoint for both simple roots and cloneable retained page/component objects.
+It delegates to `fui_managed_app!` using the page clone as the mounted root.
+Use `fui_managed_app!` directly only for a custom root projection or custom `mount:`/`dispose:` hooks.

 ```rust
 use fui::prelude::*;